benmanone/minicloze/README.md

 # minicloze
-A command-line language learning game using Tatoeba's great database.
-Accelerate your studies by putting your knowledge to the test in an addictive yet minimalist game.
+A command-line cloze-based language-learning game using the Tatoeba database of sentences.
+Written in Rust.
+The name is a reference to the Clozemaster app.

 # Features
 - Support for over 400 languages